 Usually, ectropion can be diagnosed with a routine eye exam and physical examination.
 Your doctor may pull on your eyelids during the exam, or ask you to close your eyes forcefully, in order to assess your eyelid's muscle tone and tightness.

 If your ectropion is caused by a scar, tumor or previous surgery, your doctor will examine the surrounding tissue as well.
 Understanding how other conditions cause ectropion is important in choosing the correct treatment or surgical technique.

 Eyedrops and ointments can be used to manage symptoms and protect your cornea until a permanent treatment is done.
 Most cases of ectropion require surgery.

-If your ectropion is caused by muscle and ligament relaxation due to aging, your surgeon will likely remove a small part of your lower eyelid, which tightens the tendons and muscles of the lid.
+If your ectropion is caused by muscle and ligament relaxation due to aging, your surgeon will likely remove a small part of your lower eyelid at the outer edge.
+When the lid is sutured back together, the tendons and muscles of the lid will be tightened, causing the lid to rest properly on the eye.
 You'll have a few stitches on the outside corner of your eye or just below your lower eyelid.
 In general, this procedure is relatively simple and will be the only surgery you need.

 If you have scar tissue from an injury or previous surgery, the surgeon may need to use a skin graft, taken from your upper eyelid or behind your ear, to help support the lower lid.
 If you have facial paralysis or significant scarring, the outcome of surgery is less predictable, and more than one procedure may be necessary before your ectropion is completely resolved.